AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 You can also consult the Adobe Campaign [Release Notes](../../rn/using/release-notes.md).

+## Documentation updates - January 2020 {#doc-updates-january-2020}

+The 'Creating a cross-channel delivery workflow' getting started guide has been updated and included into the core documentation.
+[Read more](../../automating/using/workflow-cross-channel-delivery.md)

 ## Documentation updates - December 2019 {#doc-updates-december-2019}

 The Configuring S3 external account documentation has been updated.
 [Read more](../../administration/using/external-accounts.md#amazon-s3-external-account)